doudz/homeassistant-myjdownloader/Readme.md

 ## Configuration

 Add this repository to HACS, install it, then go to Configuration > Integrations > Add Integration > Choose "MyJDownloader" and enter your email address and password.
-Your currently available JDownloaders should appear as devices.

 ## Features